Calais-Osterrepublic/Origins-Remade/README.md

 Wishes to expand on some of the ideas he began the project with.

 # NOTICE:
+Visuals WILL be neglected for the early part of this mod.
+I am sorry.
+I'm not a fan of this situation either.

 # Indev Checklist:
  - Fix bugs from the base mod.